After astronomical gains in 2017, cryptocurrencies saw extreme price volatility in 2018.

-In December 2017, Japan’s National Tax Agency (NAT) deemed earnings from cryptocurrency transactions as “miscellaneous income”, meaning cryptocurrency profits are now subject to tax rates ranging from 15% to 55%.
+Japan’s National Tax Agency (NAT) has deemed earnings from cryptocurrency transactions as “miscellaneous income”, meaning cryptocurrency profits are subject to tax rates ranging from 15% to 55%.
 During this year’s tax filing season, Japanese crypto investors are required to report earnings from trading cryptos, mining cryptos and purchasing goods and services with cryptocurrencies.

 Furthermore, the NAT is creating a database of cryptocurrency investors and has set up teams in Tokyo and Osaka to monitor cryptocurrency trading activity.

 For the Japanese government, the new taxes on cryptocurrency could prove to be a lucrative revenue stream.
-According to a report from Bloomberg, in recent months approximately 40% of Bitcoin’s USD 170 billion market cap is traded in Japanese yen.
+According to a report from Bloomberg, approximately 40% of Bitcoin’s market cap is traded in Japanese yen.

-2018 could bring further tax regulations of cryptocurrencies, especially in countries where cryptos are heavily traded.
-In India, the government recently issued notices to 100,000 cryptocurrency investors who are suspected of hiding their profits.
+The tax regulations of cryptocurrencies is expanding, especially in countries where cryptos are heavily traded.
+In India, the government issued notices to 100,000 cryptocurrency investors who were suspected of hiding their profits.
 In a statement from Sushil Chandra, chairman of the Central Board of Direct Taxes in India clarified the government’s actions:

 “People who have made investments [in cryptocurrency] and . . . have not paid tax on the profit earned by investing, we are sending them notices as we feel that it is all taxable”.

 In South Korea, cryptocurrency exchanges that made over 20 billion won (USD 18.8 million) last year must pay 22% corporate tax and 2.2% local income tax on their earnings.
-Furthermore, the South Korean finance ministry plans to develop ways to tax cryptocurrencies, which it hopes to announce during the first half of 2018.
+Furthermore, the South Korean finance ministry plans to develop ways to tax cryptocurrencies, which it hopes to fully implement in 2019.

 It seems that world governments have taken notice of the earnings that cryptocurrency investors have made and are likely to continue to take more aggressive action to ensure they see their cut of the profits.